darktable-org/dtdocs/content/darkroom/interacting-with-modules/presets.md

 If you _middle-click_ on a preset name this will create a new instance of the current module and set its parameters to match the selected preset.

-# Creating and Editing Presets
+# creating and editing presets

 When creating or editing presets, the following dialog is shown: